Advanced Practice Providers (APP) Fellowship

 APP Fellows are also involved in a limited scholarly activity and limited committee service commensurate with this position.

-Full position announcement and application details can be found at the Advance Practice Provider Fellowship website
+Sign up for informational webinars or read full position and application details can be found at the Advance Practice Provider Fellowship website

 If you are interested in more information, please email hs-SONfacultyrecruitment@ucdavis.edu.